 - Bake until cookies are golden and firm to the touch with slight cracking, about 8 to 10 minutes, rotating sheets halfway through.

-- Meanwhile, add powdered sugar to bowl and whisk in one teaspoon of water at a time until a glaze-like consistency is reached.
+- Meanwhile, add powdered sugar to bowl and whisk in a teaspoon of water at a time until a glaze-like consistency is reached.

 - While hot, dip cookies in glaze.
 Let dry completely on wire rack.
 Store in an airtight container.